nttlinh2212/social_app/README.md

 - Login, logout, register
 - Homepage: your posts and your friend posts, like/dislike a post
 - Profile page: + when click on your/your friend profile img
-                + user information, user's posts, unfollow/follow (when following a user, you can see this user's posts)
+                + user information, user's posts, unfollow/follow (when following a user, you can see this user's posts in home page)
 - post new post: can upload img

-Techiniques: React Router, Axios, useEffect, useParams Hook, useContext, Reducer, react-hook-form
+Techiniques/libraries: React Router, Axios, useEffect, useParams Hook, useContext, Reducer, react-hook-form